John Penn Arndt

 John Penn Arndt (November 25, 1780 – June 10, 1861) was an American merchant, shipbuilder, and Wisconsin pioneer.
 He was an early settler at what is now Green Bay, Wisconsin, and served in the 1st Wisconsin Territorial Assembly.
 He was responsible for the first dam on the Fox River and for building some of Wisconsin's first sailing ships.
-His son Charles was infamously killed during a session of the Wisconsin Territorial Council in 1842.
+His son Charles was killed during a session of the Wisconsin Territorial Council in 1842.

 Early life and career

 John Penn Arndt was born in Durham Township, Bucks County, Pennsylvania, in November 1780.
 His mother died at the time of his birth, and so he went to live on his grandparents' estate in Williams Township, Northampton County, Pennsylvania, and was largely raised by his uncle, Jacob Arndt.
 At age 18, he went to work with his father at Wilkes-Barre, Pennsylvania, in milling, lumbering, and merchandising, including the construction of Durham boats intended for transportation on the Susquehanna River.

 After his father's death in 1804, Arndt took full control of the business and ran it successfully until the financial crisis after the conclusion of the War of 1812.
 He ultimately had to sell most of the property he had accumulated through his business.

 After that setback, he began seeking new opportunities and went with a friend to survey western Pennsylvania, New York, Ohio, Indiana, and the Michigan Territory.
 He returned and settled briefly in Buffalo, New York, in 1819, before moving to Mackinac Island, Michigan Territory, in 1822.
 On Mackinac Island, he engaged in the fur trade, buying and shipping fish and furs from the frontier to New England markets.
-He ultimately owned and operated two ships for carrying his cargo.
-His business ultimately ran afoul of the powerful American Fur Company, which necessitated his move west, in 1824, to what is now Green Bay, Wisconsin.
+He came to own and operate two ships for carrying his cargo, but his business ultimately ran afoul of the powerful American Fur Company, and he was forced to relocate again.
+He moved west in 1824 to what is now Green Bay, Wisconsin.